chrislemke/ChatFred/README.md

 ## Usage 🧑‍💻

-### Talk to ChatGPT 💬 (in beta: download it [here](https://github.com/chrislemke/ChatFred/releases/tag/v1.1.0-dev3))
+### Talk to ChatGPT 💬
-To start a conversation with ChatGPT use the keyword `cf` or setup the workflow as a fallback search in Alfred.
+To start a conversation with ChatGPT either use the keyword `cf`, setup the workflow as a fallback search in Alfred or create your custom hotkey.

+Just talk to ChatGPT as you would do on the ChatGPT website:
 ![Screenshot](workflow/assets/images/screenshot6.png)

 or use ChatFred as a fallback search in Alfred: